bogoblin/ThinkMoneyCheckout/README.md

 ## Adding new SKUs and deals

-SKUs and deals are defined in two arrays in `main.go`.
+SKUs and deals are defined in two slices in `main.go`.
 You can add new SKUs and deals by adding to the arrays.

 ![img.png](img.png)